DataDog/watermarkpodautoscaler/README.md

 If you want to autoscale some of your applications, but:
 - The single threshold logic of the HPA is not enough.
-- If you need to have granular configuration the autoscaling controller.
+- If you need to have granular configuration for the autoscaling controller.

 ## Usage